andela-oojewale/matscheduler/README.md

 #Introduction

-Hi, I'm making a simple TODO app(scheduler).
-More information soon.
+Hi, This is a simple TODO app(scheduler) developed with Matrack.

-Thank you.

 ## Contributing